|An unknown older skater.|

 Personally, I won’t go near any ramp 4-feet tall (or over) without knee/elbow pads anymore.
 I cannot begin to count the number of times that they have saved my ass from some really serious injuries, as can be seen here.
 That link is absolutely worth reading, because it shows how pads can indirectly save other parts of your body.
 Never be fooled by the size of a ramp.
 Mini ramps can bite, and bite HARD (and again, healing is slower with age).

 Street Skating: If you are pure street skating, pads are not as “essential” as they are on transition.
-You can’t really “knee slide” on street to the same extent you can on a ramp (but knee pads on street will unquestionably protect against knee impact and abrasion).
-I don’t (yet) wear knee pads on street.
+That said, contrary to what many claim, you actually can “knee slide” on street (Natas, and a 10-year-old, will show you how).
+I don’t wear knee pads on street (yet).
 I am sure it will eventually happen some day, but I always wear an elbow pad on my forward elbow, even if just skating a curb.
 Falling on your hands sucks, and can also lead to a sprained/broken wrist (remember, we break easier now).
 When I fall, I tuck my arm in, and let the elbow pad take the brunt of the impact.
 No cut hands, no wrist injuries, no swelbow (and to really drive the point home, everything takes longer to heal with age).
 A friend of mine, and good skater, shattered his elbow two weeks ago.
 Slipped out on something, and came straight down on his elbow.
 Surgery and lots of hardware.
 An elbow pad probably would have prevented that.
 Yeah, freak accident, but they absolutely happen.
 Again, there is no "correct" answer to anything pad related...just some things to think about and consider.

 2020 Update: This video clip is my friend Chad.

 Chad is a very good skater.
 He is doing a nollie bigspin to backside disaster in this clip, which is a trick he has on lock.
 But some times things go wrong, as they did here.
 Imagine this slam without a helmet.
-Head trauma is one of those things like cancer, Covid-19, or bad car accidents--they don't seem "real" until they happen to you or someone you know.
+Head trauma is one of those things like cancer or a bad car accident--they don't seem "real" until they happen to you or someone you know.
 I saw my friend Chad take this gnarly head hit.
 It became real for me.
 I am now wearing a helmet even on 4' ramps.

-Here is another one.
-This video clip is me.
+Here is one last clip.
+This one is me.
 I made a little railside bar that fits exactly in the back of my car.
 Before I went to skate that night, I had a common mental debate with myself, "It's just a mellow street session, do I really need pads?"
-I decided to bring them (I'm still recovering from that broken leg injury).
+I decided to bring them (I'm still recovering from that broken leg injury mentioned above).
 Well, check out my switch stance frontside railslide to fakie in that video clip.
-Watch my left arm/elbow...I am pretty sure I would have shatter my elbow cap without an elbow pad.
+Watch my left arm/elbow...I am pretty sure I would have shattered my elbow cap without an elbow pad.
 Turn the sound up, and hear just how hard that hit.
 The point of my clip?
 To illuminate the fact that you do NOT need to be skating "hard" to get seriously injured, or to reap the benefits of pads.
 Thank fuckin' god I had that thing on.

 HAPPY & HEALTHY ROLLING